The Bijvoet Center for Biomolecular Research at Utrecht University studies the relation between the structure and

 The Bijvoet Center has 950, 900, 750, 600 and 500 MHz solution state NMR spectrometers.
-The 600, 900 and 950 MHz are equipped with cryoprobes and/or with a variety of other special probes is also available.
-The UU NMR group focuses on characterization of biomolecules in solution, their structure determination and dynamical and functional studies.
+The 600, 900 and 950 MHz are equipped with cryoprobes for extra sensitivity, a variety of other special probes is also available.
+The UU NMR group focuses on characterization of biomolecules in solution, structure determination and dynamical and functional studies.
 All of the NMR instruments are state-of-the-art digital Bruker spectrometers, suitable for all the standard pulse sequences.
 Tailored pulse sequences for structural determination of high molecular weight proteins and other dedicated applications are developed and available.

 In Instruct, access is also especially offered to integrated projects, using multiple technologies, either at the Bijvoet Center, or in collaboration with on of the other Instruct Centres.